-- internal fairness, as remuneration must be commensurate with the role filled, taking due account of the burden of responsibility, and the competence and skills with which related duties are discharged; - competitiveness, as the assigned remuneration must be in line with remuneration levels prevailing on reference markets; towards this end, trends in remuneration levels prevailing in the industry of reference are monitored constantly through general and industryspecific surveys of remuneration practices; - moreover, approval of the motion would have the following effects: - for the Top Management: it would not impact the remuneration 0 packages currently applied to them, which may already envisage amounts that exceed the threshold of 1:1 of the variable to fixed components of remuneration, reaching values that in some cases may be closer to the 2:1 threshold.
-However, it must be pointed out that a very significant portion of overall variable remuneration is primarily linked to the attainment of company's medium-to-long term targets under the Long Term Incentive Plan established by the parent company Assicurazioni Generali, and paid in form of shares of the Parent Company, whereas the variable component of the short-term remuneration is linked to the attainment of economic and financial performance as indicated in the budget for the year of reference, through the application of the Management by Objectives mechanism, and is paid partly in cash and partly in shares of the bank itself; - for the other Managers: it would both ensure the respect of the contractual agreements entered into upon recruitment and allow them to become potentially entitled to the Long Term Incentive

-Plan, established by the parent company Assicurazioni Generali.
-It should be noted that, should the aforementioned Plan be applied, a significant portion of variable remuneration received by those managers would be linked to the attainment of medium-to-long term targets, and paid in form of stock grants, whereas the variable component of the short-term remuneration would remain linked to the attainment of economic and financial performance as indicated in the budget for the year of reference, through the application of the Management by Objectives mechanism, and would be paid partly in cash and partly in shares of the bank itself;
+- internal fairness, as remuneration must be commensurate with the role filled, taking due account of the burden of responsibility, and the competence and skills with which related duties are discharged; - competitiveness, as the assigned remuneration must be in line with remuneration levels prevailing on reference markets; towards this end, trends in remuneration levels prevailing in the industry of reference are monitored constantly through general and industry-specific surveys of remuneration practices; - moreover, approval of the motion would have the following effects: - for the Top Management: it would not impact the applicable remuneration packages, which, in relation inter alia to the granting of Long Term Incentive Plans, entry plans/agreements, and/or stability pacts, may lead to amounts that exceed the threshold of 1:1 of the variable to fixed components of remuneration, reaching values that in some cases may be closer to the 2:1 threshold.
+However, it must be pointed out that a very significant portion of overall variable remuneration is primarily linked to the attainment of company's medium-to-long term targets under the Long Term Incentive Plan, whereas the variable component of the short-term remuneration is linked to the attainment of the attainment of economic and financial performance as indicated in the budget for the year of reference, through the application of the Balanced Scorecard mechanism, and is paid in cash and in shares; - o for the other Managers: it would both ensure the respect of the contractual agreements entered into upon recruitment and would not impact the remuneration package which may envisage, inter alia, the granting of Long Term Incentive Plans, entry plans/agreements and/or stability pacts.
+It should be noted that, should the aforementioned Long Term Incentive Plans be applied, a significant portion of variable remuneration received by those managers would be linked to the attainment of medium-to-long term targets, and paid in form of stock grants, whereas the variable component of the short-term remuneration would remain linked to the attainment of economic and financial performance as indicated in the budget for the year of reference, through the application of the Balanced Scorecard mechanism, and would be paid in cash and in shares;